đźš§ SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 player-{slug}player-saka, player-haaland

 The slug is the team or player name lowercased, diacritics stripped, spaces → hyphens.
-Both the exact and normalized variants are stored in engine/market-map.ts so lookups by either resolve cleanly.
+Both the exact and normalized variants are stored in the engine’s market map so lookups by either resolve cleanly.

 Always prefer market_id for programmatic access.
 Use /api/roster to resolve name → ID and then build the key, or store the key as returned by the roster — IDs are the authoritative identifier and survive renames.